-In my point of view, Eni presented a good and useful considerations while blowout BOP Design & Operations which are as following:
+In my point of view, Eni presented good and useful considerations while blowout BOP Design & Operations which are as follows:

 BOP Blowout Preventers For Land Rigs, Jack-Ups, And Fixed Platform

 The pressure rating requirement for blowout BOP equipment is based on the ‘maximum anticipated surface pressure.
 Projects that require a different working pressure in the whole system shall be agreed upon by the Company and Drilling Contractor.